 The business broker and I spent a lot of time considering options.

 (1) Business owners are under the mistaken impression that it will be easy to find a buyer willing to pay top dollar for their business AS IS.
 They are wrong!
 We decided business owners need an objective and credible way to assess the value of their business from the point of view of the prospective buyer.

 (2) Business owners need to be willing to spend some time preparing their business for sale.
 There is no point wasting time finding buyers for a business that is not “PACKAGED” to sell.
 The broker estimated that if a seller would spend a few months and $10,000 preparing their business for sale with systematic operations, they would significantly increase their chances of finding their ideal deal.

 Yes we know, business owners are exhausted, overworked, and overwhelmed.
-They already bristle at the idea of gathering financial statements and tax returns.
+They already bristle at the idea of gathering financial statements and tax returns – that’s why it might be easier to get someone else to sort out your financial analysis.
 It will be doubly hard to convince them that they also need to write operations manuals and “package” their business for sale.
 To this we both agreed: TOUGH!
 Their business is likely the most important sale they will ever make.
 It is worth the time, effort, and investment.

 The broker emphasized this point by telling me the story of one of his clients who was so organized he was able to quickly complete a 140 page questionnaire required by a venture capital firm interested in acquiring his business.
 The broker closed the deal in record time.
 This business owner embodied the definition of “luck” – The point where preparation meets opportunity.

 Our question to you is: What do you do with businesses that are so disorganized, or so dependent on their owner and key employees, that they cannot be sold for their maximum value or with acceptable terms?